 Our Compensation Committee believes that our long-term incentive program, particularly the PSU component, strongly aligns earned compensation with total stockholder return.
 As required under SEC rules, the values shown in the Summary Compensation Table and Grants of Plan-Based Awards table in this and prior proxy statements with respect to the PSUs are based on grant-date fair value not earned value.
-For the 2015-2018 and 2016-2019 performance periods, our relative TSR underperformed our peers, resulting in payout below target.
-For the 2017-2020 performance period, our relative TSR was above the 75th percentile and approximately 46% of our hotels gained market share, resulting in payout of 123% of target.
-As of December 31, 2019, payouts for the 2018-2021 and 2019-2022 performance periods were tracking above target, as illustrated in the following graph:
+For the three-year performance period ending February 2019, our relative TSR underperformed our peers, resulting in payout below target.
+For the three-year performance period ending February 2020, our relative TSR was above the 75th percentile and approximately 46% of our hotels gained market share, resulting in payout of 123% of target.
+For the three-year performance period ended February 2021, our relative TSR was above the 75th percentile and approximately 50% of our hotels gained market share, resulting in 125% of target; however, since the TSR was negative for the performance period (due to the impact of the COVID-19 pandemic), the number of PSUs earned was capped at the target amount.
+As of December 31, 2020, the payout for the three-year performance period ending in February 2021 was tracking above target and the payout for the three-year performance period ending in February 2022 was tracking below threshold.

 For PSUs granted in 2016, 75% of the grant value was awarded in PSUs tied to relative TSR and 25% in PSUs tied to hotel market share performance.
-For PSUs granted in 2017, 2018 and 2019, 50% of the grant value was awarded in PSUs tied to relative TSR and 50% in PSUs tied to hotel market share performance.
-The payout for the PSUs tied to relative TSR granted in 2018 and 2019 will be capped at target if our absolute TSR is negative for the three-year performance period.
+For PSUs granted after 2016, 50% of the grant value was awarded in PSUs tied to relative TSR and 50% in PSUs tied to hotel market share performance.
+The payout for the PSUs tied to relative TSR granted after 2017 is capped at target if our absolute TSR is negative for the three-year performance period.